Rigidity properties of the cotangent complex: Introduction

-Theorem~\ref{intro:thma} can be deduced from this by a standard reduction.
-However we go via an intermediate result concerning higher cotangent modules, for that settles, in the affirmative, a question posed by Avramov and Herzog~\cite{Avramov/Herzog:1994}.
-Theorem~\ref{intro:thmb} also implies a recent result of the first author~\cite{Briggs:2020a}, confirming a conjecture of Vasconcelos on the conormal module $I/I^2$.
-The work presented here is inspired by the arguments in \emph{op.~cit.} All this is explained in Section~\ref{se:cotangent-modules}.
+This exploits the fact that $\hcm RS{\ell}$ is the universal envelope of the homotopy Lie algebra of $\vf$, introduced by Avramov~\cite{Avramov:1984a}.
+Typically, the $\ell$-algebra $\hcm RS{\ell}$ is not finitely generated, much less commutative, and it is hard to verify that elements in $\aqch 1RS{\ell}$ are torsion.
+One scenario where it is easy to do so is when the natural augmentation $\ve\colon \cotan{\vf}\to \susp \aqch 1RS{\ell}$ factors through a perfect complex of $S$-modules.
+With this observation, Theorem \ref{intro:thmb} is a simple corollary of Theorem \ref{intro:thmc}; this is explained in Section \ref{se:cotangent-modules}.
+The condition that $\ve$ factors through a perfect complex is tantamount to the condition that it induces the zero map in the singularity category of $S$.
+This perspective leads to extensions of Theorems \ref{intro:thma} and \ref{intro:thmb} to locally noetherian schemes, recorded in \ref{ch:geometry}.

 \begin{ack} We acknowledge with pleasure our huge intellectual debt to Avramov and Halperin, and to Buchweitz.
 The debt to Avramov is not only for his writings: The second author has had the benefit of innumerable conversations with him, over a period of more than twenty years, on the mathematics surrounding the cotangent complex.
-And it was Buchweitz who stressed the importance of the universal Atiyah class and its potential in commutative algebra. \end{ack}
+And it was Buchweitz who stressed the importance of the universal Atiyah class and its potential in commutative algebra.
+We thank Janina Letz, Linquan Ma, and two anonymous referees for comments and suggestions on an earlier version of this manuscript. \end{ack}